0xmoei/fuel-testnet/README.md

 ## Deploy testnet Node

+> Node is not recommended to run by the team

 <h1 align="center"> Ignore this if you already installed Dependecies and Fuel before </h1>

 <h1 align="center"> Dependecies </h1>